ietf-wg-cellar/matroska-specification/codec/av1.md

 There MUST be at least one `Frame Header OBU` per `Block`.

-The `Temporal Delimiter OBU` MUST be omitted.
+The `Temporal Delimiter OBU` SHOULD be omitted.

 The `Padding OBUs` SHOULD be omitted if encryption is not used.